jens-duttke/tslint-filter/README.md

   "rules": {
 ```

-Now, instead of using the rule "member-access", I'm able to use the rule "___member-access".
+Now, instead of using the rule "member-access", I'm able to use the rule "___member-access".<br />
 The last parameter **must** be always an array with regular expressions.
 Warnings which match these expressions will be ignored.

 ```json